MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 *Will the activities in the space focus on collaborative cocreation?*

 Ease of cocreation lends itself to a layout and a technology deployment designed around user collaboration.
-The right space facilitates bridge users and the technology seamlessly and eliminate friction for even the most novice users.
+The right space bridges users and the technology seamlessly and eliminate friction for even the most novice users.
 Teams devices are designed to be user-friendly enough for young students to navigate adeptly, and for educators to control and customize from first use.

 *What about spaces where content sharing with both in-person and remote participants is the priority?*